-The crown on the left picture below is from the other lab (the crown on the right picture below is from us).
-The lingual side is obviously too short.
-We think there are at least two reasons for this problem.
+We quickly finished the case.
+Now let’s compare the 2 crowns: the crown on the left is from the other lab, while the crown on the right is from us.
+The lingual side from the other lab is obviously too short.
+We think there are two reasons for this problem.

 - Poor technique.
 Technicians from the lab could not read margins clearly.
 Their lack of experience leads to this poor dental case.
 It seems that the case comes from the hands of apprentices.

 - Poor quality control.
-Good quality control teams will find this problem and fix it directly in the lab.
-In Robust dental, we never let this kind of work to the hands of customers.
+Good quality control will find this problem, and fix it directly in the lab.
+In Robust dental, we never let this kind of work go to the hands of customers.

-We have some suggestions about preps for E.max crowns.
+Regarding this case, we have some suggestions about tooth preparations for E.max crowns.

 - The edge of the preps can’t be too sharp.
 With an E.max crown, there is no metal support.
-A sharp edge can easily cause breakage.
+A sharp edge could easily cause breakage.

-- If possible, prepare a shoulder margin is recommended.
-It can result in the perfect fitting.
+- If possible, please prepare a shoulder margin, which helps bring perfect fitting.

-The client received his E.max crown a week later, and he was very happy with it.
-However, he had to pay extra for this remake case that was made by others.
-This is something we always want to avoid for our customers.
+Our customer received this E.max crown a week later, and he was finally happy about it.
+However, he had to pay extra for this remake case that was originally made by the other lab.
 A remake is not only wasting time but also wasting money.
-Remaking for the second time would cause more loss for clients.
-That’s why they don’t want to change suppliers if they find a reliable one.
+That’s why you need to work with a reliable dental lab.